Arthur7436/technical-interview-preparation/README.md

 # Technical interview preparation

-I would like to have this file as evidence of my own progress in learning a brand new coding language such as Python.
+I would like to have this file as evidence of my own progress in learning a brand new coding language such as Python 3.

 Context: There is a technical interview coming in exactly 2 weeks and I would like to look back at this repository when the 2 weeks are over.
 I desire to understand the basic concepts of programming and would like to work autonomously once the foundations have been laid.